 Highway 2 Gaetz Avenue Interchange Improvement Project

-- Speed limits will be reduced through the construction zone as work will take place during the day and night.
+- Reduced speed limits will remain in effect through the construction zone as work will take place during the day and night.

 - To view current traffic conditions on: